Can Blood Pregnancy Tests Be Wrong?

 A pregnancy blood test or a pregnancy serum test is a test that measures the exact amount of the pregnancy hormone, human chorionic gonadotropin (hCG), in the bloodstream.

 Human chorionic gonadotropin (hCG) is a hormone that is produced by the placenta of a pregnant woman.
 It is detectable in the blood and urine within ten days of fertilization.

 There are two types of blood pregnancy tests, namely, quantitative blood test which measures the exact amount of hCG in the blood and qualitative hCG blood test which gives a simple yes or no answer to whether you are pregnant or not.

 Blood tests can detect a pregnancy earlier than a home pregnancy test (about 7-12 days from possible conception) and can also measure the concentration of hCG hormone in your blood.

 The level of hCG is useful information for your healthcare provider in tracking specific problems in pregnancy.
 If you suspect any symptoms of pregnancy like a delayed menstrual period, breast tenderness, pelvic pain, irregular spotting or vomiting, you must get a pregnancy blood test done to confirm or rule out pregnancy.

 What do the pregnancy blood test results mean?

-- a tumor of the placenta with death of the fetus
+- a tumor of the placenta with the death of the fetus

-- multiple pregnancy, such as twins or triplets
+- multiple pregnancies, such as twins or triplets

 - ovarian cancer and other types of cancer in some cases